-Our customers span multiple industries—from retail to professional services, not-for-profit, oil and gas, and franchise lending.
+Our customers span multiple industries—from retail to professional services, not-for-profit, and oil and gas.
 In addition, they may have owner-occupied real estate needs for their company or maybe expanding their business.

 Commercial Banking C&I: Up to $40 million in annual sales